rcoenmans/jira-client/README.md

 # Jira Client
-This project provides a client library for working with Jira boards/issues/tasks.
+This project provides a client library for working with Jira boards, epics, sprints and issues.

 ## Installation
 ```